2.21 Provisions and Contingent Liabilities: Provisions:

 39 Utilisation of IPO Proceeds

-During the quarter ended March 31, 2024, the Company has completed its Initial Public Offer (IPO) of 5,93,85,351 equity shares of face value of Re.
-1 each at an issue price of INR 155 per share (including a share premium of INR 154 per share) out of which 5,93,57,646 equity shares have been issued and subscribed.
-A discount of INR 7 per share was offered to eligible employees bidding in the employee's reservation portion of 6,75,675 equity shares out of which 62,208 equity shares have been issued and subscribed.
-The issue comprised of a fresh issue of 3,87,12,486 equity shares aggregating to INR 600 crores and offer for sale of 2,06,45,160 equity shares by selling shareholders aggregating to INR 320 crores.
+Previous year ended March 31, 2024, the Company completed its Initial Public Offer (IPO) of 5,93,85,351 equity shares of face value of Re.
+1 each at an issue price of INR 155 per share (including a share premium of INR 154 per share) out of which 5,93,57,646 equity shares were issued and subscribed.
+A discount of INR 7 per share was offered to eligible employees bidding in the employee's reservation portion of 6,75,675 equity shares out of which 62,208 equity shares were issued and subscribed.
+The issue comprised of a fresh issue of 3,87,12,486 equity shares aggregating to INR 600 Crores and offer for sale of 2,06,45,160 equity shares by selling shareholders aggregating to INR 320 Crores.
 Pursuant to the IPO, the equity shares of the Company were listed on National Stock Exchange of India Limited (NSE) and BSE Limited (BSE) on February 12, 2024.

 (i) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.